Virtual Accounting

 A taxpayer willing to take advantage of the Composition Scheme under GST has to go through the steps of registration and intimation by filing certain forms.
 Though the procedure is straightforward, it should be carried out only before the start of the financial year for which the taxpayer intends to avail the scheme.

-By doing this, the taxpayer is accorded the status of a composition dealer and can duly commence the payment of tax at the predetermined fixed rate.
+By doing this, the taxpayer is accorded the status of a composition dealer and can commence the payment of tax at the predetermined fixed rate.

 For New Taxpayers

-When an individual is procuring GST registration for the very first time and intends to take the Composition Scheme, they are required to file an application through Form GST REG 01 on the GST portal.
-It is in Part B of the form, where they should mark the choice of tax payment under the Composition Levy Scheme.
-After the sanction of the registration, it is from the very date of registration that the Composition Scheme shall be in effect.
+When an individual is procuring GST registration for the very first time and intends to take the Composition Scheme, they are required to file an application through Form GST REG-01 on the GST portal.
+It is in Part B of the form where they should mark the choice of tax payment under the Composition Levy Scheme.

 For Existing Registered Taxpayers

-One who is a taxpayer under the normal GST regime and is willing to change to the Composition Scheme has to electronically submit the application in Form GST CMP 02 on the GST common portal (www.gst.gov.in) before the beginning of the financial year.
-Along with the filing of CMP 02, the taxpayer should within 60 days from the financial year commencement, file Form GST ITC 03.
-The said form is for declaring and reversing any Input Tax Credit (ITC) on the stock, semi finished, and finished goods that are in possession on the date of transition.
+Along with the filing of CMP-02, the taxpayer should within 60 days from the financial year commencement file Form GST ITC-03.
+This form is for declaring and reversing any Input Tax Credit (ITC) on the stock, semi-finished, and finished goods in possession on the date of transition.

 It is very significant to point out that the Composition Scheme is not available if one is in the middle of a financial year.
 The option is only valid when it is exercised prior to the start of the financial year.